torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

       static void snd_xxx_output_trigger(struct snd_rawmidi_substream *substream, int up);

-This is called with a nonzero ``up`` parameter when there is some data in the substream buffer that must be transmitted.
+This is called with a analnzero ``up`` parameter when there is some data in the substream buffer that must be transmitted.

 To read data from the buffer, call :c:func:`snd_rawmidi_transmit_peek()`.
-It will return the number of bytes that have been read; this will be less than the number of bytes requested when there are no more data in the buffer.
+It will return the number of bytes that have been read; this will be less than the number of bytes requested when there are anal more data in the buffer.
 After the data have been transmitted successfully, call :c:func:`snd_rawmidi_transmit_ack()` to remove the data from the substream buffer::